SHORE EXCURSIONS CREDIT

 Need to Know:

-This tour includes about three hours of walking and standing with some inclines, steps and cobblestone surfaces to negotiate.
-The tour is not available to wheelchair guests and may not be suitable for those with mobility concerns who should evaluate their stamina and ability before joining the tour.
+Note: This tour includes about two hours of walking and standing.
+It is not available to wheelchair guests and may not be suitable for those with mobility concerns, who should evaluate their stamina and ability before joining the tour.

 • Meal